mhmzdev/the-holy-quran-app/README.md

 API Used: https://alquran.cloud/api

-## 🎯 Features to be added
+## 🎯 Features Updated

-- Offline Mode
+✅ No-Ads
-- Translations
+✅ Offline Mode
-- Audio Mode
+✅ Bug Fixes from previous versions

 ## 🔑 License
 - This project is licensed under the MIT License - see the [LICENSE](LICENSE.md) file for details